Video: Bridge pose

 Urinary incontinence: tips

-If you have urinary incontinence or bladder leaks, some simple lifestyle adjustments (such as watching what you drink and eat) may be all that’s needed to regain or improve your bladder control.
+If you have urinary incontinence or bladder leaks, some simple lifestyle adjustments (such as watching what you drink and eat) may be all that’s needed.

 Urinary incontinence self-care